 Common Core for Grade 3

-Videos and lessons to help Grade 3 students learn to draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
+Videos, examples, solutions, and lessons to help Grade 3 students learn to draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
 Solve one- and two-step “how many more” and “how many less” problems using information presented in scaled bar graphs.
 For example, draw a bar graph in which each square in the bar graph might represent 5 pets

 Common Core: 3.MD.3